-The Mississippi Department of Mental Health (DMH) seeks an independent contractor to provide project evaluation services for Mississippi's Emergency Response to COVID-19 (MERC-19) project.
+The Mississippi Department of Mental Health (DMH) seeks an independent contractor to provide project evaluation services for DMH's State Opioid Response (SOR) project.
 DMH is utilizing a Competitive Sealed Qualifications Process to request and obtain Statements of Qualifications (SOQs) from interested parties.
 DMH is seeking the best combination of price, experience and quality of service.

-DMH receives federal funding for the MERC-19 project from the U.S. Department of Health and Human Services' Substance Abuse and Mental Health Services Administration (SAMHSA).
-MERC-19 grantees (states and sub-recipients) are required to report a series of data elements that will enable SAMHSA to determine the impact of the program on one's acute or chronic mental health, substance use (including opioid use), and/or MAT needs; as well as determine the benefits of telehealth, teleMAT, and untraditional telecommunication allowances within the behavioral health treatment setting due to COVID-19.
-Grantees must report client-level data on elements including but not limited to: diagnosis, demographic characteristics, substance use, services received, types of MAT received; length of stay in treatment; employment status, criminal justice involvement, housing, and the significant impact the pandemic had on individuals served.
-Data will be collected by grantees via a face-to-face interview or telecommunication at four (4) data collection points: intake to services, three-month post-intake, six-month post-intake, and at discharge.
+DMH receives federal funding for the SOR project from the U.S. Department of Health and Human Services' Substance Abuse and Mental Health Services Administration (SAMHSA).
+SOR grantees (states and sub-recipients) are required to report a series of data elements that will enable SAMHSA to determine the impact of the program on opioid use, and opioid-related morbidity and mortality.
+Grantees must report client-level data on elements including but not limited to: diagnosis, demographic characteristics, substance use, services received, types of MAT received; length of stay in treatment; employment status, criminal justice involvement, and housing.
+Data will be collected by grantees via a face-to-face interview at four data collection points: intake to services, three-month post-intake, six-month post-intake, and at discharge.
 Recipients will be expected to complete an interview on all clients in their specified unduplicated target number and are also expected to achieve a three-month follow-up rate of 80 percent and a six-month follow-up rate of 80 percent.